-Although the requirements to be granted withholding and CAT protection are higher than those for asylum (you need to prove that it is more likely than not that you would be persecuted or tortured), and they provide more limited benefits than asylum does, there are important advantages to applying for them, in that they could become your only hope for remaining in the United States.
+Although the requirements to be granted withholding and CAT protection are higher than those for asylum (you need to prove that it is more likely than not that you would be persecuted or tortured), and they provide more limited benefits than asylum does, there are important advantages to applying for them, namely that they provide a backup possibility.
+For some applicants, they become the only hope for remaining in the United States.

-So, if discretionary factors might prevent you from obtaining asylum (for instance, if the judge could think you are undeserving due to a history of minor crimes) or if certain bars apply to you, it is especially important for you to apply for those alternative forms of relief.
+So, if discretionary factors might prevent you from obtaining asylum (for instance, if the judge could think you are undeserving due to a history of minor crimes) or if certain bars to asylum apply to you, it is especially important for you to apply for those alternative forms of relief.

 Withholding of removal (called "non-refoulment" under the United Nations Convention Relating to the Status of Refugees) prohibits the U.S. government from removing someone to a country where their life or freedom would be threatened on account of a protected ground (race, religion, nationality, political opinion, or membership in a particular social group).

-You will need to show that you are a refugee, and that there is a clear probability of your persecution by a government (or a group the government cannot control) if you were returned to your country of origin.
+You will need to show that you meet the qualifications to be considered a refugee, and that there is a clear probability of your persecution by a government (or a group the government cannot control) if you were returned to your country of origin.
 As with asylum, if you can show that you have been persecuted in the past, it is presumed that you would be persecuted in the future in your home country.

 Moreover, some reasons that could bar you from obtaining asylum (such as the one-year filing deadline or firm resettlement) do not apply to withholding.
 The only bars that do apply to withholding, and would block you from receiving it, are: